 In furtherance of this mission, NNU became a member of the National Council for State Authorization Reciprocity Agreements (NC-SARA) in 2015.
 SARA membership entails both assurance of program quality and consumer protection standards.
 For more information on SARA, please see the NC-SARA website.

 NNU has been accredited since 1931 and currently holds institutional accreditation through the Northwest Commission on Colleges and Universities (NWCCU).
 Many programs at NNU also hold professional/specialized accreditation.
 These regional and specialized accreditations attest to issues of institutional quality and high educational standards, and they are often critical in securing authorization and licensure in other states.
-Please reference NNU Accreditation and Affiliations in the University catalog for more information.
+Please reference NNU Accreditation and Affiliations page for more information.

 Students who are seeking an NNU degree that leads to licensure or certification (nursing, teaching, social work, etc.) should be aware that state licensing agencies often set their own regulations which may differ from those of the state of Idaho.
 In fields leading to professional licensure, we recommend students check with the licensing agency in their home state prior to enrolling in a program of study to determine what regulations, if any, apply to education programs in their state.
 To help students with these questions we have developed specific Professional Licensure resource pages for each NNU program that leads to licensure.